ankidroid/Anki-Android/Database-Structure.md

-This document contains a brief description of the Anki2 database structure.
+This document contains a brief description of the Anki2 database structure as of version 11 (see `ver` field of the `col` table).
+There are planned upgrades to Anki's db structure as explained in [the planned changes document.](Database-Structure-Planned-Changes.md)

 Thanks to @sartak and @fasiha for [starting to make this](https://gist.github.com/sartak/3921255).
 Additional thanks to @bibstha for [more documentation](https://github.com/bibstha/Anki-Android/wiki/Anki2-database-documentation)